dbrgn/upscrot/README.md

-# Upscrot #
+# Upscrot

-Upscrot is a simple Python 3 script that will take a screenshot using the linux "scrot" command and upload it directly to an SSH server.
+Upscrot is a simple tool that will take a screenshot using the Linux "scrot" command and upload it directly to an SSH server.

 After uploading, the URL is copied to the X clipboard and can be pasted with middle click.

-## Usage ##
+## Usage

-1. Edit the script and change `SERVER`, `TARGETDIR` and `URLROOT` to your likings
-2. Execute upscrot script
+First run:

+1. Run `upscrot.py`.
+A sample config file will be created.
+2. Edit the config file with your server information.

+Regular run:

+1. Run `upscrot.py`.
-3. Draw a rectangle with your mouse around the desired area
+2. Draw a rectangle with your mouse around the desired area.
-4. Screenshot will be uploaded automatically.
-When using Gnome, URL will be copied to clipboard, else it will be printed to the console.
+3. Screenshot will be uploaded automatically.
+The URL will be copied to the X clipboard and printed to the console.

-It is recommended that you set up key authentication for your SFTP server, so you don't have to type in your password each time.
+It is recommended that you set up key authentication for your SSH server, so you don't have to type in your password each time.

-## Requirements ##
+## Requirements

+* python3
-* Python 3
+* scrot
-* Scrot
+* python-appdirs

-## Author ##
+## Author

 * Danilo Bargen
 * https://dbrgn.ch/

-## License ##
+## License

 Copyright (C) 2011--2016 Danilo Bargen